-Turn sharp left on the sunken path and follow this pleasant wooded valley trail.
+6 Turn sharp left on the sunken path and follow this pleasant wooded valley trail.
 Soon you go over a crossing path and follow more pines and rhododendrons to a road.
 Turn left on the road.
 In 500m you reach a junction and a hamlet.
 Veer right on the major road but, in 40m, go left through a wooden gate beside Meadowbrook Farm.
 Follow the wire fence on your left, over a crest with views of the South Downs.
 Go over a stile into woods, over a 2-plank bridge with a railing, through an old coppice with bluebells in late spring, then over another stile into a horse pasture.
 Go up the slope, keeping to the right-hand side by the barbed wire, and thence into another meadow.
 At the top, go through a wooden barrier and past a marker post into another meadow, still keeping to the right-hand side.
 Pass a grey barn on your right and follow the farm track to a metal gate on the other side.
-Now veer right on a faint path across the centre of a meadow.
-Go over a stile to a road with the White Horse pub opposite.
+Now veer right on a fenced path across the centre of a meadow which is grazed by various farm animals on both sides.
+The path ends at a stile taking you to a road with the Woodcote pub opposite.

-The White Horse closed in 2014 but quickly opened again, taken over and refurbished by a group of friends.
+This pub, originally called the White Horse, closed in 2014 but quickly opened again under its new name, taken over and refurbished by a group of friends.
 The very friendly staff serve an excellent-looking new menu.
 They also do a good range of sandwiches.
 Despite the prime location and "posh" look, they welcome booted walkers.
 The pretty garden has lots of new furniture.
 The quality and range of ales has been assessed as above standard.
 The pub is open from about 1 pm at weekends.
 It is closed on Mondays from Jan to March.
 Also, the bar staff say they close for a couple of hours in the afternoon Mondays to Fridays, even though their website says otherwise.
 They own a very nice 5\ B&B next door.
-See www.whitehorsegraffham.com for more info.
+See www.thewoodcote.com for more info.

-Turn left on the road (or right if you are coming out of the White Horse) to reach the village of Graffham.
+Turn left on the road (or right if you are coming out of the pub) to reach the village of Graffham.